 - Correspondence between the applicant and the India Office.

 - Correspondence between War Office and India Office.
-The date an officer sailed for India is usually recorded though the ship isn’t.
+The date an officer sailed for India was usually recorded though the ship wasn’t.

 - Biographical information including place and date of birth, address, next-of-kin etc.

 - Report of a Medical board.

 - Character references.